Early Intervention

 By 18 months

-• Not imitating simple actions
+• •Not imitating sounds or actions

 By 24 months